This article contains affiliate links. We may earn a small commission if you purchase via these links.

 However, not all high-power spotters are equal.
 When a hunter or a shooter unequivocally depends on seeing target performance downrange or the trophy bull several miles away, a spotting scope has a lot to live up to.

 This is where cost comes in.
 Better glass, regardless of magnification range, will always outperform high magnification on bargain-barrel spotters - there's no debate.
 However, better glass is always so much more expensive.
 Where's the trade off?
 Spend more money on a spotter and less money on expensive shoot 'n see targets?
 Or, spend less money on a spotter and guarantee frustration, blurry image quality, and wasted breath back and forth because you couldn't see?

 We will cut you some slack and offer some affordable spotters that can get the job done, but only after you allow us to list the top brands that offer high-end spotting scopes.
-Yes, they’re expensive, but high-quality and dependable spotters are in a unique class of optics.
+Those brands include Leica, Leupold, Meopta, Swarovski and Zeiss.
+Yes, they're expensive, but high-quality and dependable spotters are in a unique class of optics.
 Expect to pay more for every 100 yards you want to add for distance clarity.
 So, just how serious are you about being an expert marksman?